 - to prevent the passage of germs from the surgeon's nose and mouth into the patient's wound and,

 - to protect the surgeon's face from sprays and splashes from the patient.

-Surgical masks are less effective because they are designed to protect users from liquids (like blood), so they do not filter fine particles and harmful substances in the air.
+Surgical masks are less effective because they are designed to protect users from liquids (like blood), so they don't filter fine particles and harmful substances in the air.

 Specialists in infectious diseases say cheap surgical masks help somewhat in preventing the spread of diseases if they are worn properly and consistently.
 But there isn't much scientific evidence that face masks are effective outside healthcare settings.

 Dr. Julie Vaishampayan, chairwoman of the public health committee for the Infectious Diseases Society of America, said surgical masks are really “the last line of defense.”